Neh2005/genomic-variant-density-viewer/README.md

   <p>
-    This project is an interactive, browser-based prototype for visualising
-    <strong>genomic variant density</strong> across chromosomes using
-    <strong>Rust compiled to WebAssembly (WASM)</strong> and a lightweight
+    This project is an interactive, browser-based prototype for visualising genomic variant density across chromosomes using Rust compiled to WebAssembly (WASM) and a lightweight JavaScript frontend.
-    JavaScript frontend.
   </p>

   <p>
     The goal is to explore how modern web technologies can support large-scale genomic data visualisation while keeping all computation client-side.
   </p>

   <div class="section">